Srinath-V-S/Data-Analysis/README.md

-# NumpyLib
+# Data Analysis
-Reference repository for python's numpy library
+Reference repository for Data Analysis libraries in Python